tremor-rs/tremor-www-docs/docs/workshop/examples/10_logstash/README.md

 # Transform

 This example shows how handling apache logs with a tremor and elastic search could work.
-The example is a lot more complex than the simple showcases and combines three components.
+The example is a lot more complex than the initial showcases and combines three components.

 Kibana, which once started with docker-compose can be reached [locally](http://localhost:5601).
 It allows browsing through the logs.
 If you have never used Kibana before you can get started by clicking on **Management** then in the **Elasticsearch** section on **Index Management**.